 If you are a bear chronotype, it is important to follow a sensible and regular sleep routine to improve your overall sleep quality.
 It is best to reserve your bedroom for sleep and sex only, and remove distractions from the room.

 Try exercising at home or going for a walk outside before bedtime to relax and wind down.
 Strength exercises won’t help you sleep, and are not recommended for bears.
 It’s best to disconnect from devices and read a book before bed.
 Go to bed by midnight for the best chance of sleeping well.

 2. Avoid caffeine in the afternoon

 If you’re a late riser, caffeine can be a powerful ally in helping you stay alert and focused throughout the day.
 However, like many stimulants, it can also have negative effects on sleep.

 Caffeine can make you tired in the afternoon.
 Try to avoid caffeinated beverages after lunchtime for the best chance of getting a good night’s sleep.
-A 20-minute walk will also help refresh and prepare you for the evening.
+It is not easy to fall asleep after drinking coffee so a 20-minute walk will also help refresh and prepare you for the evening.

 3. Eat a balanced breakfast

 A balanced breakfast is important for a healthy day.
 Starting the day by meditating or working out helps us to wake up completely and take a contrast shower to help us start the day fresh.
 It is best to eat carbs and proteins in equal amounts to help keep our blood sugar level balanced, so breakfast can be enjoyed without feeling weighed down.

 If you are a bear chronotype, the best sleep schedule for you is to get exercise early in the morning.
 This will help you wake up and start your day.